 difference between an MVP and a prototype

-In a bid to make a final product flawless and consistent with both the users’ needs and business goals, developers create early versions of the product (MVP — Minimum Viable Product) and prototypes.
+In a bid to make a final product flawless and consistent with both the users’ needs and business goals, developer create early versions of the product (MVP — Minimum Viable Product) and prototypes.
 This helps to minimize the risks associated with the release and make sure that the product won’t be too raw or have critical errors.

 In fact, both a prototype and an MVP are about the same thing — they act as a sample of the final product.
 However, these are two different stages of the project’s life cycle.
 Let’s imagine this cycle as follows: idea —> planning —> prototype —> MVP —> final product.
 Based on this chain, we can conclude that a prototype is the very first and rawest version of the product.
 It often has no functionality and helps to get feedback on the product design.